The Three Principles of Spinning Babies are: Balance, Gravity and Movement

 In normal circumstances, baby will settle in a head down position.
 However, sometimes tension or twists in the uterine muscle occur or the pelvis gets “out of alignment.”
 These are a couple reasons that a baby couldn’t settle head down.

 Active women who walk, swim or do yoga may have overcome many of the bad effects of growing up sitting in school desks or slouching on the couch.

-Swaying in large circles while sitting on a birthing ball is one way to help the head slip into the pelvis.
-There are also several pelvic balancing exercises you can do to stabilize your pelvis, if necessary, which will help make your pelvic ligaments more balanced.
-You can visit the pages under “Learn More” and “Techniques” on the main menu to dive deeper.
+Check out the birthing ball tips to help the head slip into the pelvis.
+Visit the pages under “Learn More” and “Techniques” on the main menu to dive deeper.